 - Minn.
-Stat. § 609A.015 allows for automatic expungements in some instances - ▶ This is brand new will not go into effect until January 2025 - Bureau of Criminal Apprehension (BCA) is required to identify eligible records and make an initial determination of eligibility within 30 days - ▶ If a record is not eligible, BCA is required to review eligibility annually - BCA shall grant relief and seal its own records without petition application or motion to eligible persons. - BCA shall inform the judicial branch and law enforcement agencies of the expungement grant, and they shall comply. - DHS can still use an automatically expunged record to disqualify an individual.
+Stat. § 609A.015 allows for automatic expungements in some instances - This is brand new went into effect January 2025 - Bureau of Criminal Apprehension (BCA) is required to identify eligible records and make an initial determination of eligibility within 30 days - ► If a record is not eligible, BCA is required to review eligibility annually - BCA shall grant relief and seal its own records without petition application or motion to eligible persons. - BCA shall inform the judicial branch and law enforcement agencies of the expungement grant, and they shall comply. - DHS can still use an automatically expunded record to disqualify an individual.
 Minn.
 Stat.
 609A.015 subd.
-4(c)(1). - ▶ Will still need to file a petition served on DHS or get prosecutorial agreement expungement to get relief from BGS issues
+4(c)(1). - Will still need to file a petition served on DHS or get prosecutorial agreement expungement to get relief from BGS issues